ArushRam/BruinBytes/README.md

-# 35L-project
+# Bruin Bytes

-35L-project is a web app that tracks the status of your favorite UCLA dining halls.
-With 35L-project, you can track line status, view menus and reviews, and even locate where your favorite dish is being served.
+Bruin Bytes is a web app that tracks the status of your favorite UCLA dining halls.
+With Bruin Bytes, you can track line status, view menus and reviews, and even locate where your favorite dish is being served.

 ## Building from source